 About Pearl Haven

 When the existing 20,000 square foot building is fully renovated the campus will provide an ideal location for a comprehensive program of trauma recovery and preparation for reintegration into the community.
 The Pearl Haven program is being designed to meet the unique needs of victims (ages 11-17) who have been sexually abused and exploited.
-Scheduled to open in 2019 with an initial census of 8- 12 residents, Pearl Haven will eventually have a capacity to serve up to 32 underage victims.
+With an initial census of 8- 12 residents, Pearl Haven will eventually have a capacity to serve up to 32 underage victims.
 In addition to the required State of Hawaii Department of Health special treatment facility license, the program will seek national accreditation.
 This specialized facility will be among the first of its kind in the United States and will accept applicants from all islands and from across the country.